d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

         s-expression from anywhere inside it and still use `eval-last-sexp' as an action.

-  `embark--narrow-to-target'
-        Narrow buffer to current target.
-Use this as a pre-action hook to localize the effect of actions that don't already work on just the region.
-In the default configuration it is used for `repunctuate-sentences'.

   `embark--xref-push-markers'
         Push the current location on the xref marker stack.
 Use this for commands that take you somewhere and for which you'd like to be able to come back to where you were using `xref-pop-marker-stack'.
 This is used by default for `find-library'.

-  `embark--cd'
-        Run the action with `default-directory' set to the directory associated to the current target.
-The target should be of type `file', `buffer', `bookmark' or `library', and the associated directory is what you'd expect in each case.

   For post-action hooks: